bifurcationkit/BifurcationKit.jl/docs/src/index.md

 > Despite initial focus on large scale problems, the package can easily handle low dimensional problems.

-By leveraging on the above method, the package can also seek for periodic orbits of Cauchy problems by casting them into an equation $F(u,p)=0$ of high dimension. **It is by now, one of the only softwares which provides shooting methods AND methods based on finite differences to compute periodic orbits.**
+By leveraging on the above method, the package can also seek for periodic orbits of Cauchy problems by casting them into an equation $F(u,p)=0$ of high dimension. **It is by now, one of the only softwares which provides shooting methods AND methods based on finite differences or collocation to compute periodic orbits.**

 The current package focuses on large scale nonlinear problems and multiple hardwares.
 Hence, the goal is to use Matrix Free methods on **GPU** (see [PDE example](https://rveltz.github.io/BifurcationKit.jl/dev/tutorials2b/index.html#The-Swift-Hohenberg-equation-on-the-GPU-1) and [Periodic orbit example](https://rveltz.github.io/BifurcationKit.jl/dev/tutorialsCGL/#Continuation-of-periodic-orbits-on-the-GPU-(Advanced)-1)) or on a **cluster** to solve non linear PDE, nonlocal problems, compute sub-manifolds...